-A company secretary holds many legal responsibilities in Hong Kong:
+Company secretary legal responsibilities in Hong Kong

-1. Part of the requirements for company requirement.
+- Part of the requirements for company requirement.

 A company secretary is a key factor in company incorporation within the jurisdiction of Hong Kong.
-You cannot incorporate your company successfully without a company secretary.
+You cannot incorporate your company successfully without a company secretary. - Update and maintain all the statutory books of the company.

 A company secretary ensures that the company reports, and accounts are captured, published, and then distributed to the shareholders and directors.
-These reports include changes to the company name, changes to the leadership in terms of directors and shareholders, or relocation of the Registered Address.
+These reports include changes to the company name, changes to the leadership in terms of directors and shareholders, or relocation of the Registered Address. - The middleman between the government and the company.

-4. Oversee company’s strategic goals, policies, laws, and regulations that affect the business structure.
+He/she makes all government-related communication and receives all government communication. - Oversee company’s strategic goals, policies, laws, and regulations that affect the business structure.

-5. General and board meetings of the company.
+- General and board meetings of the company.

 He/she arranges and attends all general and board meetings of the company.
-While there, he/she records the minutes of the meeting and ensures that all the decisions arrived at complying with the government stipulated company laws and regulations.
+While there, he/she records the minutes of the meeting and ensures that all the decisions arrived at complying with the government stipulated company laws and regulations. - Distribution and transfer of shares.

-A company secretary is also responsible for the distribution and transfer of shares from one shareholder to another or to anew shareholder.
+A company secretary is also responsible for the distribution and transfer of shares from one shareholder to another or to anew shareholder. - Prepare and fill annual returns.

 He/she ensures that in addition to his/her signature, the director and the official representative also sign these important documents before they are submitted to the relevant government authorities.
 Ensures the fulfillment of tax obligations.